apwide/azure-golive-integration/README.md

 1. Create a personal access token for the Azure Devops account where you would test run your task.
 Refer [this](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops) to learn how to create a personal access token.

+2. Request to have permission on different Apwide project/organization (to upload task and so on such as Apwide Organization, its projects, being member of "Project Collection Administrators" organization group, having permission to access Apwide publisher)

 1. Set following environment variables to enable inner loop commands-
     - `BUILD_ENV` = **development**
     - `ADO_PAT` - Your personal access token